stat545ubc-2023/assignment-b1-gopalkhanal11/README.md

 -   Showing the application of the function with example
 -   Demonstrating if the function actually works with tests.

-I created a function `summary_stat` that provide quick descriptive summary of a numeric variable for a categorical variable.
+I created a function `summary.stat` that provide quick descriptive summary of a numeric variable for a categorical variable.

 **The files included in this repository, and their description is provided below**